c-hall7/PortfolioProjects/Online Retail Transactions Analysis SQL Portfolio Project/README.md

 - Explored the impact of bulk return outliers
 - Compared return frequency against return volume

-### 6. How can SQL window functions improve analytical insight?
-- Used `LAG()` for time-series comparisons
-- Applied rolling averages for trend smoothing
-- Used ranking functions for customer and product analysis
-- Built reusable analytical layers using CTEs and SQL views

 ---

 ## 📈 Key Insights

 - Sales revenue was heavily concentrated within the United Kingdom, contributing the majority of total sales activity.
 - Customer spending was highly skewed, with a relatively small number of customers contributing a disproportionately large share of total revenue.
-- Return and cancellation activity represented a significant proportion of transactions, suggesting notable levels of post-purchase order reversal behaviour.
+- Return and cancellation activity represented a significant proportion of transactions, suggesting high customer dissatisfaction.
 - Monthly sales trends demonstrated seasonal fluctuations, with noticeable variation in revenue performance throughout the year.
 - Product return activity was heavily influenced by a small number of bulk return events, creating significant outliers within the dataset.
-- Window functions and rolling averages provided clearer visibility into underlying sales trends beyond short-term monthly volatility.
+- Window functions and rolling averages provided clearer visibility into underlying sales trends beyond short-term trends.
-- Considerable data cleaning was required due to operational adjustment records and inconsistent transaction formatting within the raw dataset.

 ---